abofs/chronicle/README.md

 chronicle.critical('This is a critical error');
 ```

-Additionally, any option [configuration](https://github.com/abofs/chronicle#configuration) that can be done when in the constructor, can be applied exclusively to any given type by passing in a third parameter.
+Additionally, any [configuration](https://github.com/abofs/chronicle#configuration) that can be set during instantiation, can also be applied exclusively to any given type by passing in a third **options** parameter.

 ```js
 // params: type, setting, options